fbpx

 The districts Stovner, Søndre Nordstrand, Alna and Grorud have the highest percentage of people with an immigrant background, each with over 50%.
 Read more about the districts of Oslo here.

 Travel statistics tell an interesting story as to which cities and places are trending.
-Of course, the events of 2020 have caused chaos in the travel industry but exact figures are not yet available.
+Of course, the events of 2020 have caused chaos in the travel industry.

 The report shows that Oslo lies in second place behind the fjord region in terms of foreign visitors.
 53% visited the Norwegian fjords, while 52% spent time in the Oslo region.